majensen/complete-shell/subsub-mod.md

 To gain these features with minimal overall changes, we introduce the concept of "auxiliary compdefs", that are associated with a command's main compdef.
 These are stored in `$COMPLETE_SHELL_PATH/comp/` along with the main compdef in the `<command>.compdef.d/` directory.

-The auxiliary compdefs specify completion for _sub_commands of the main command, using the regular compdef DSL.
-Within the _sub_command DSL, the `C` statements are used to define completions for the _subsub_commands.
+The auxiliary compdefs specify completion for *sub*commands of the main command, using the regular compdef DSL.
+Within the *sub*command DSL, the `C` statements are used to define completions for the *sub-sub*commands.
 By representing the command structure in the source _directories_, the DSL files remain completely flat and preserve the original DSL spec.

 Each subcommand with subsubs is represented by an auxiliary compdef with the following naming convention